VishnuRaman/RBase/README.md

 ## Writing Data

-Data in RedBase is organized by row key, column name, and timestamp.
+Data in RBase is organized by row key, column name, and timestamp.
 Each write operation automatically assigns a timestamp based on the current time.

 ### Single Column Put